marcelotduarte/cx_Freeze/.github/ISSUE_TEMPLATE/bug-report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-Steps to reproduce the behavior
+Steps to reproduce the behavior (a setup.py or a minimal code sample will be good)

 **Expected behavior**
 A clear and concise description of what you expected to happen.